Census raises $16M Series A to help companies put their data warehouses to work – TechCrunch

 Tools like Census then essentially function as a new layer that sits between the data warehouse and the business tools that can help companies extract value from this data.
 With that, users can easily sync their product data into a marketing tool like Marketo or a CRM service like Salesforce, for example.

 “Three years ago, we were the first to ask, ‘Why are we relying on a clumsy tangle of wires connecting every app when everything we need is already in the warehouse?
 What if you could leverage your data team to drive operations?’
-When the data warehouse is connected to the rest of the business, the possibilities are limitless.”
-Census explains in today’s announcement.
+When the data warehouse is connected to the rest of the business, the possibilities are limitless,” Census explains in today’s announcement.
 “When we launched, our focus was enabling product-led companies like Figma, Canva, and Notion to drive better marketing, sales, and customer success.
 Along the way, our customers have pulled Census into more and more scenarios, like auto-prioritizing support tickets in Zendesk, automating invoices in Netsuite, or even integrating with HR systems.“

 Census already integrates with dozens of different services and data tools and its customers include the likes of Clearbit, Figma, Fivetran, LogDNA, Loom and Notion.

 Looking ahead, Census plans to use the new funding to launch new features like deeper data validation and a visual query experience.
-In addition, it also plans to launch code-based orchestration to make Census workflows versionable and make it easier to integrate them into enterprise orchestration system.
+In addition, it also plans to launch code-based orchestration to make Census workflows versionable and make it easier to integrate them into an enterprise orchestration system.